Construction Accident FAQsClick For Your Free Consulation

 If the owner or contractor violated a safety rule that led to an accident, you could recover damages outside workers’ compensation without proving they were negligent.

-If you’ve been injured in a construction accident, call the Offices of Jay S. Knispel.
+Don’t be a part of the statistics.
+If you’ve been injured in a construction accident, call the Law Offices of Jay S. Knispel Personal Injury Lawyers.
 Our New York City construction accident lawyers offer free consultations and will answer your questions about your claim.

-Let us help your pursue all the damages your deserve after your construction injury.
+Let us help you pursue all the damages you deserve after your construction injury.